 How do I know if I should have a BRP card?

 If your course at Aston is more than 6 months long and you have applied for a Tier 4 visa, then you will get a BRP card when you arrive in the UK.

 If your course is for less than 6 months, then you won’t get a BRP card.
 Instead you’ll just have a visa sticker in your passport which covers the length of your course.

 Where can I collect my BRP card?

-When you complete your visa application, you can choose to collect your BRP card from the University.
+When you complete your visa application, we strongly recommend that you choose to collect your BRP card from the University.
 For instructions about how to do this, check our website here.
-We strongly recommend that you choose this option.

-If you don’t select the university as your collection location then you’ll need to collect your BRP card from the post office in the city centre.
+If you don’t select the university as your collection location, you’ll need to collect your BRP card from the post office in the city centre.

 Can I still apply for accommodation on campus?